-Many of our members report positive changes and improvements to their mental health when they change their relationship with alcohol, whether it be cutting down or quitting completely.
+Many of our members report positive changes and improvements to their mental health when they change their relationship with alcohol, whether it be cutting down or stopping drinking completely.
 We asked Club Soda member Simon Chapple, who’s been keeping a journal of his experiences, to write about his own journey for us.

 I am 44 now and had been drinking red wine pretty much every evening after work, probably for the best part of 20 years, over time I had gone from drinking half a bottle, to a whole one each night and at weekends it was even more.
 I believed it helped relieve stress, anxiety and enabled me to have a good time (even when I was drinking on my own!).